-The College will be responsible for the provision and oversight of all instruction under this Scope of Work pursuant to WAC 392-700-065 which includes the following:
+The College will be responsible for the provision and oversight of all instruction under this Scope of Work pursuant to WAC 392-700-065 which includes the following

-- 1. All Program instruction will be designed to help students acquire high school credits, acquire at least high school skills, and be academically prepared for success in college and/or work. - All instruction will be provided in accordance with the skill level and learning needs of individual students and not the student's chronological age or associated grade level.
+- 1. All Program instruction will be designed to help students acquire high school credits, acquire at least high school skills, and be academically prepared for success in college and/or work. - 2.
+All instruction will be provided in accordance with the skill level and learning needs of individual students and not the student's chronological age or associated grade level.
 Therefore: - a.
 All instruction that is at the ninth (9th) grade level or higher shall generate credits that can be applied to high school diploma, and - b.
-All instruction that is below the ninth (9th) grade level shall not generate high school credits but will be counted as part of the Program's instructional programming for the purposes of calculating FTE and will be designed to prepare students for coursework that is at the ninth (9th) grade level or higher. - 3.
+All instruction that is below the ninth (9th) grade level shall not generate high school credits but will be counted as part of the Program's instructional programming for the purposes of calculating FTE and will be designed to prepare students for coursework that is at the ninth (9th) grade level or higher. - c.
+All instruction that is at or above the 100 level is considered dual credit and must be designated with the Y code when transcribing to high school credit. - 3.
 The Program may restrict or deny enrollment into classes if a student's academic performance or conduct does not meet established guidelines - 4.
 The Program will administer standardized tests within one (1) month of enrollment or secure test results from no more than six (6) months prior to enrollment in order to determine a student's initial math and reading level upon entering the Program.
-A commonly accepted standardized academic skills assessment tools will be used.
-All required assessments will be provided to the students free of charge. - a) Seattle Central will use either the standardized Comprehensive Adult Student Assessment System (CASAS) or the Official GED Ready tests to assess
+A commonly accepted standardized academic skills assessment tool will be used.
+All required assessments will be provided to the students free of charge.
+Seattle Central will use either the standardized Comprehensive Adult Student Assessment System (CASAS) or the Official GED Ready tests to assess Reading and Math skills.
+Students will be assessed before completion of the first 12 hours of instruction. - 5.
+The College will provide instruction, tuition, and required academic skills assessments at no cost to the students but may collect mandatory fees as established by the Program. - a.
+Consumable supplies, textbooks, and other materials that are retained by the student do not constitute tuition or a fee.